isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 *   Students are to be present in school on all school days unless they are unwell.
 *   Students are to keep the classrooms and surroundings clean and tidy at all times.
 *   Students are to bring all required books/materials for the day and submit homework on time.

+### USE OF MOBILE PHONE AND/OR SMART WATCH

+* It is to be switched off upon arrival at school, during lessons and school activities.
+* It should not be worn on the wrist/displayed during school hours or during school activities.
+* It should only be used at the dismissal points after school hours.
+* It is to be used only for calling/messaging parents/guardians and not for other purposes such as taking/viewing pictures/videos, listening to music, playing games or accessing social media.
+* If it is misused, consequences will be meted out.
+The mobile phone/smart watch may be confiscated, and parents will have to personally collect it from school.
+* Students must be responsible for the care of their mobile phone/smart watch and label it.
+The school will not be responsible for its loss or damage.

 ### ATTIRE